WINS50: The impact of large-scale wind energy on the atmosphere

 - Provide decision making support for policy makers and wind energy providers (e.g. by doing sensitivity studies with different power densities in offshore wind farms).

-- Develop tools and provide datasets for additional integration studies such as for energy storage needs, electricity network planning and ecological studies.
+- Provide datasets for additional integration studies such as for energy storage needs, electricity network planning and ecological studies.

 WINS50 Activities

-The HARMONIE weather model, operated by KNMI, will be run for 2019-2021 to produce winds undisturbed by wake effects (extension of the recently published Dutch Offshore Wind Atlas (DOWA)).
-The same three years will be simulated with the installed wind power capacity in Europe (both offshore and onshore) on the 1st of January of that year.
-Moreover, a one-year simulation with a hypothetical 2050 wind energy scenario will be performed.
+The HARMONIE weather model, operated by KNMI, has been run for 2019-2021 to produce winds undisturbed by wake effects (extension of the recently published Dutch Offshore Wind Atlas (DOWA)).
+The same three years have been simulated with the installed wind power capacity in Europe (both offshore and onshore) on the 1st of January of that year.
+Moreover, a one-year simulation with a hypothetical 2050 wind energy scenario was performed.

-Background information on the two weather models, HARMONIE and GRASP, is provided in the Research Section.
+Background information on the two weather models, HARMONIE and ASPIRE, is provided in the Research Section.

 WINS50 Research